obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 number, read/write.
 If non-zero, enables grouping of results that have array keys in views that have reduce functions.

+**indexUpdateMode**

+number, read/write.
+Determines whether or when the view index is updated.
+By default, the index will be updated if necessary before the query runs (`QUERY_UPDATE_INDEX_BEFORE`).
+To get stale results and update the index afterward, set this to `QUERY_UPDATE_INDEX_AFTER`.
+To read the stale index and not update, use `QUERY_UPDATE_INDEX_NEVER`.

 **keys**

 array of scalar|dictionary|array, read/write.
 If set, the query will only fetch rows with the provided